-Your speaking topic should really meet the needs of audience.
-The topic should also relate to majority of people.
-Only if you know the issues and frustrations of people, will you be able to design a help for them.
+Your speaking topic should really meet the needs of the audience.
+The topic should also relate to the majority of people.
+Only if you know the issues and frustrations of people, will you be able to design help for them.

 Step 3: Market Your Product, i.e. You

-Therefore, you need to advertise yourself on all possible places, through all social means and let people know that you are open.
+Therefore, you need to advertise yourself in all possible places, through all social means and let people know that you are open.

 Step 4: Build Speaking Experience

-You need to have real-word experience to be recognised as a renowned inspirational speaker, as well as to develop your own presentation style.
+You need to have real-world experience to be recognized as a renowned inspirational speaker, as well as to develop your own presentation style.

-To gain experience and insight, you can volunteer to speak at local events or business meets.
-If you have good contacts, you can also volunteer to speak at schools, colleges, community clubs and charitable organizations.
+To gain experience and insight, you can volunteer to speak at local motivational events or business meets.
+If you have good contacts, you can also volunteer to speak at schools, colleges, community clubs, and charitable organizations.

 Remember, in the beginning, it won’t look easy or satisfying.
 However, you can’t reach the river, without encountering a stream or two mid-ways.
 Similarly, you have to take the slower but steadier path to reach where you want to.

 Make sure you laugh a lot; poke fun at yourself, make pun jokes and relax the atmosphere to bring everyone in a positive mindset.